iamsaisamhithreddy/tradingbot/README.md

 Step -9.
 Exexute the python file `news.py`
 it will create a file 'economic_calendar.txt' this will scrape from investing.com website.

+NOTE: it is based on GMT -4:00 so after 9:30 AM (IST) we get new data in the file. so run it after 9:30 AM IST.

 ![PINE EDITOR](images/news_scraping.png)